CQCL/hugr/specification/hugr.md

 [hierarchical node relationships](#hierarchical-relationships-and-constraints).
 In a valid HUGR the hierarchy edges form a tree joining all nodes of the HUGR, with a unique root node.
 The HUGR is characterized by the type of its root node.
-The root node has no edges (and this supercedes any other requirements on the edges of specific node types).
+The root node has no non-hierarchy edges (and this supercedes any other requirements on the edges of specific node types).

 A **sibling graph** is a subgraph of the HUGR containing all nodes with